What is network monitoring?

 Shadow IT is a term referring to the use of IT-related hardware or software by a department or individual without the knowledge of the IT or security group within the organization.
 It can encompass cloud services, software, and hardware.
 The problem with shadow IT is that these hardware and software components are often consumer products.
 These usually do not have the necessary security features, or are not provided with the required security patches by their producers, so that such hardware or software can quickly prove to be a gateway for cyberattacks into the corporate network.

 One of the common cases of shadow IT is the use of a cloud service without the knowledge of the corporate IT department.
-Sensitive data can end up on an unmonitored cloud, perhaps unintentionally, violating compliance rules.
+Sensitive data can end up on an unmonitored cloud, perhaps unintentionally, thus violating compliance rules.

-A monitoring tool that implements a holistic view of the network can combat shadow IT.
-By scanning the infrastructure, a network documentation is automatically created, which includes anything, permitted or not.
+A monitoring tool that implements an holistic view of the network can combat shadow IT.
+By scanning the infrastructure, network documentation is automatically created, which includes anything, permitted or not.
 The result is not only a topology of the network infrastructure, but also direct information about all hardware components and software solutions in the network.

 Conclusion